kprokofi/Data_analysis_projects/README.md

 ## dataset of the college majors
 Visualizing dataset of the college majors.
 Exploring data quickly using pandas visualizations.
 ## Chicago Crime Data
+The dataset is too big (>7m rows) to upload on github.
+Please refer to [kaggle](https://www.kaggle.com/chicago/chicago-crime).

 This is an analysis of the Chicago crimes using Pyspark SQL and visualization through Plotly.
 Also, web app using dash are available: follow the instructions from [this repository](https://github.com/ArtamonovDen/HSE-Small-PySpark-Project)

 This was made for HSE assignments for the big data course.
 Contributors: [ArtomonovDen](https://github.com/ArtamonovDen), [APrigarina](https://github.com/APrigarina)